Are We Asking the Right Questions? On Ambiguity in Natural Language Queries for Tabular Data Analysis: Elevating Natural Language Systems for Tabular Data Analysis

 \textbf{Towards more effective evaluation practices.} Existing datasets can be immediately improved by augmenting them with annotations of query specification levels and grounding requirements.
 This enables stratified evaluations by query type, diagnosing failures by distinguishing execution accuracy on unambiguous queries from selective grounding on cooperative queries.

 \textbf{Novel datasets for iterative query refinement.} Datasets for iterative query refinement should provide multiple grounding paths from underspecified queries to actionable interpretations, systematically exploring how systems handle controlled ambiguity.
 This allows testing both a system's ability to recognize when selective grounding is needed and its capacity to make human-aligned choices or appropriately request clarification.
 Critically, evaluating these capabilities requires a shift to flexible evaluation protocols that assess the validity and alignment of interpretations rather than enforcing a single ``correct'' answer.
-While recent works have begun moving in this direction by testing against sets of pre-defined solutions \cite{laiKramaBenchBenchmarkAI2025,guBLADEBenchmarkingLanguage2024}, these efforts do not fully account for the range of reasonable grounding choices systems might make.
+While recent works start exploring this direction by testing against sets of pre-defined solutions \cite{laiKramaBenchBenchmarkAI2025,guBLADEBenchmarkingLanguage2024}, they do not account for the full range of reasonable grounding choices.

 \textbf{Designing systems for cooperative interaction.} Designing systems around cooperation with users enables a productive division of grounding labor.
 This empowers systems to take a more proactive role in interpreting queries within their boundaries, dynamically grounding them in the context of available data and appropriate analytical procedures.
 Recognizing the significance of these interpretations, systems should disclose their grounding choices, enabling users to intervene on misalignments.